 Some journals, and books published through academic presses, are conventionally peer reviewed.
 We fully embrace the policy's requirement that "Published or otherwise completed works that are peer-reviewed or juried will normally receive the greatest weight" (S15-8, 2.3.1.4).
-However, we also believe that many other forms of scholarship that are not conventionally peer reviewed are valuable and in some cases highly appropriate to our mission within a comprehensive, metropolitan university.
+However, we also believe that many other forms of scholarship that are not conventionally peer reviewed are valuable and, in some cases, highly appropriate to our mission within a comprehensive, metropolitan university.
 We encourage our faculty to pursue these alternative forms of scholarship, but require that candidates "request that disciplinary experts provide evaluations of any of their work to be included in the dossier" that is not conventionally peer reviewed.
 Such "external reviewers must be objective, and any relationships that could compromise objectivity should be disclosed in the evaluation" (S15-8, 2.3.1.3.)
-For example, a candidate with extensive media interviews, or numerous technical reports, should seek a review from an independent expert from within his/her subdiscipline to determine the quality, extent, and impact of the contributions.
+For example, a faculty member committed to the scholarship of engagement, including but not limited to extensive media interviews, active engagement with government and/or community partners and organizations, or the publication of technical reports, should seek a review from an independent expert from within the subdiscipline to determine the quality, extent, and impact of the contributions.
+The department leaves it to the candidate to determine the best person(s) to conduct an independent evaluation, but they may consult with the department chair.
 Such review is not required for publications approved by review boards or blind referees.
-However, given the unfamiliarity that many committees will have with the diverse range of outlets appropriate to our multi-faceted discipline, candidates are advised to document whether each achievement is peer reviewed, and should also carefully explain any alternative review of the work which was conducted.
+However, given the unfamiliarity that many committees will have with the diverse range of outlets appropriate to our multifaceted discipline, candidates are advised to document whether each achievement is peer reviewed, and should also carefully explain any alternative review of the work which was conducted.

-Definitions:
+Definitions